bmn/livesplit_asl_mgs2/README.md

 # Right now...
 * A small amount of split logic is untested, and it's missing some split options that some players may want to set
+* Boss health watching/splitting for Meryl (Confidential Legacy) is broken some of the time
-* The ARMSTREN ASL Var Viewer variable only works for Raiden.
+* The ARMSTREN ASL Var Viewer variable only works for Raiden

 # Features
 * Automatic splitting for Tanker, Plant, Snake Tales, and VR Missions (per-category)